Subjunctive mood: Polish

-The subjunctive mood in the dependent clause is obligatory in the case of certain independent clauses, for example it is incorrect to say chcę, że to zrobi, but the subjunctive mood must be used instead: chcę, by to zrobił.
+The subjunctive mood in the dependent clause is obligatory in the case of certain independent clauses.
+For example, it is incorrect to say *chcę, że to zrobi.
+The subjunctive mood must be used instead: chcę, by to zrobił.

 The subjunctive can never be mistaken with the conditional, despite that in the case of the conditional mood the clitic by and derivatives can move.
-See that in the following examples: